MrMyatNoe/Ecommerce/README.md

 Backend Project for Car Management System, including CRUD operations and unit test cases, Mockito Test case

-First You must install java 8 on your pc
+1. First You must install at least jdk 8 on your pc

-After cloning ,run maven install
+2. run maven install

-You can check localhost:8080/swagger-ui.html
+3. You can check localhost:8080/swagger-ui.html